ConstructBMS/ConstructBMS/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: 🚀 Feature Request
 about: Suggest an idea for this project
 title: '[FEATURE] '
-labels: 'enhancement'
+labels: ['enhancement', 'needs-triage']
 assignees: ''
 ---

+## 🎯 Problem Statement

-**Is your feature request related to a problem?
-Please describe.** A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A clear and concise description of what problem this feature would solve.

+## 💡 Proposed Solution

-**Describe the solution you'd like** A clear and concise description of what you want to happen.
+A clear and concise description of what you want to happen.

+## 🔄 Alternative Solutions

-**Describe alternatives you've considered** A clear and concise description of any alternative solutions or features you've considered.
+A clear and concise description of any alternative solutions you've considered.

+## 📱 User Story

+As a [user type], I want [goal] so that [benefit].

+## 📋 Acceptance Criteria

+- [ ] Criteria 1
+- [ ] Criteria 2
+- [ ] Criteria 3

+## 📸 Mockups/Designs

+If applicable, add mockups, designs, or wireframes.

+## 🔍 Additional Context

-**Additional context** Add any other context or screenshots about the feature request here.
+Add any other context or screenshots about the feature request here.

-**Checklist:**
+## 📋 Checklist

-- [ ] I have searched the existing issues for duplicates
+- [ ] I have searched existing issues
-- [ ] This feature would be useful to other users
+- [ ] This feature is not already implemented
-- [ ] I can provide additional context if needed
+- [ ] This feature aligns with project goals